Skip to Content

 Partner

-Here is how he describes his practice:
+Here is how he describes his litigation practice:

 “I approach each case with a singular focus – achieving the best possible outcome for the person or business that I represent, according to that client’s specific objectives.
 I realize that when a person or business approaches me, it is unfortunately because something terrible has happened.
 Perhaps they’re involved in a criminal investigation, or they’ve been sued, or their professional license is at risk, or their business is being attacked or damaged.
 They need a resolute advocate who will also provide them with sound advice to navigate this difficult situation.
 That is my role, and I am there to help.”

 In his criminal law and professional licensing practice, Jason counsels individuals and businesses in response to government subpoenas and investigations and represents clients at trial and before administrative hearing boards.
-He serves on the Criminal Justice Act Panel for the Middle District of Pennsylvania.

 In his civil litigation practice, Jason regularly represents individuals and businesses in contract disputes and trade secret matters.
-Jason also represents students who have been accused of misconduct.

 Prior to entering private practice Jason served as an assistant district attorney, where he tried numerous jury and bench trials.